c05m1x/a2s2t/README.md

 # a2s2t (Akka Android Sbt Scala Template)

-This is a template for a Scala/Akka Android project built with sbt.
+Given the fact that I struggled a bit when trying to make these technologies all work together I decided to publish this Scala/Akka Android project template built with sbt.
+If this saves someone a bit of trouble then my intent is accomplished.

 Prerequisites